ethereum-optimism/community-hub/src/docs/users/fees-in-optimistic-ethereum.md

 ### How are fees calculated on L2?

-Gas fees on L2 are charged in ETH (remember, [L2 ETH is not the same as ETH on L1](http://community.optimism.io/docs/protocol/evm-comparison.html#native-weth))
+Gas fees on L2 are charged in ETH (remember, [L2 ETH is not the same as ETH on L1](../protocol/evm-comparison.html#native-weth))

 However, **the gas fee payment itself is equal to to your `gasLimit * gasPrice`**, a calculation that is slightly different from L1 where the fee you are charged is based on `gasUsed`.
 Due to this slight difference, **we recommend using `eth_estimateGas` to calculate your `gasLimit`.**
 This is because `gasPrice` is a constant value of `1 Gwei`, so your focus should be on optimizing the `gasLimit`.

-Two critical points to remember for this section here are:
+The definitions for these values are:

+* `gasUsed` must always be under 9 million per transaction.
+* `gasPrice` is fixed as a constant (it is initially set to `1 Gwei`).
+* `gasUsed` is always equal to the `gasLimit` (since 100% of gas is always used).
+* `executionGasUsed` is added as a new field in the transaction receipt.

+Lastly for this section:

-1. you should never drop your `eth_gasPrice` or your transaction will simply get rejected on L2, and
+1. You should never reduce your `eth_gasPrice` below the initial value of `1 Gwei` or your transaction will simply get rejected on L2, and
-2. never drop your `gasLimit` below the value returned by `eth_estimateGas` `gasLimit`, or your transaction might revert.
+2. Never drop your `gasLimit` below the value returned by `eth_estimateGas` `gasLimit`, or your transaction might revert.

 ### 👩‍💻 Transactions for developers